Tunjiy/User_Input_Flutter/README.md

 # User_Input

-A new Flutter project created with FlutLab - https://flutlab.io
+A flutter project that takes and output user input created with FlutLab - https://flutlab.io

 ## Getting Started